CloudLabsAI-Azure/Customer-Support-Conversation-Summarization-with-Azure-OpenAI/Instructions/README.md

 In this Hands-on-lab, you will perform the following tasks.

-- Provision Azure AI Language Service
+- Provision Azure AI Language service
 - Summarize the customer-agent conversation in Azure AI Language Studio
-- Provision Azure AI Speech Service
+- Provision Azure AI Speech service
-- Analyze sentences and Call Summary of audio recordings in Azure AI Speech Studio
+- Analyze sentences and call summary of audio recordings in Azure AI Speech Studio

 Seize the opportunity to blend technology and strategy, unlocking the potential of Azure AI Language and Speech Services to analyze and summarize the customer-agent conversations.